Your Cart

 Most of us want to get more protein into our daily diets today.
 After all, protein is a macronutrient that helps build lean muscle, can reduce hunger pangs and food cravings, increases thermogenesis (making it a true fat-burning food), offers bone health support and so much more.

-But while breakfast (hello eggs and protein smoothies) can be straightforward in terms of getting in your protein, lunch can be a challenge for many, including those who want to bring lunch with them.
+But while a high-protein breakfast (hello eggs and protein smoothies) can be straightforward in terms of getting in your protein, lunch can be a challenge for many, including those who want to bring lunch with them.

 Well, we’ve produced a list of 13 high-protein lunch ideas.
 How much protein?
 Most contain at least 30 grams of protein and are portable as well.